 Say goodbye to the weekly chore of manually adding chlorine to your pool and say hello to an automatic pool chlorinator!
 This is the future—untie the cord and enjoy a more natural, chlorinated, and healthy pool.

 Automatic pool chlorinators require little upkeep and are inexpensive in comparison to other means of water sanitization.
 The best part?
-You get additional protection for algae or bacteria growth.
+You get additional protection from algae or bacteria growth.

 If you’re looking for a way to make your summers easier while keeping up with EPA regulations, this is the perfect solution.
 Plus, you save money on that pricey green pool kit when you finally decide to use pool chlorinators.
 But what exactly is an automatic chlorinator?